 I can then sort those companies by PE10, looking at who is cheapest relative to past earnings, and it isn’t SABMiller.

 I’ll highlight two alternatives that you may be familiar with.

-The first is MITIE, the FTSE 250 outsourcing company, which has a 10 year growth record of 13% a year and a 97% track record of annual growth (i.e. almost perfect).
-MITIE is currently offering a yield of 3.5% (about the same as the much slower growing market average) and is priced at 18 times the 10 year average earnings, or about half the price of the equally fast growing, equally consistent SABMiller.
+The first is MITIE, the FTSE 250 outsourcing company, which has a 10-year growth record of 13% a year and a 97% track record of annual growth (i.e. almost perfect).
+MITIE is currently offering a yield of 3.5% (about the same as the much slower-growing market average) and is priced at 18 times the 10-year average earnings, or about half the price of the equally fast-growing, equally consistent SABMiller.

-SABMiller still too expensive
+SABMiller is still too expensive for me

-So it seems to me, at least from this initial high level review, that SABMiller’s shares are still too expensive, even though they have fallen by around 15% in recent months.
+So it seems to me, at least from this initial high-level review, that SABMiller’s shares are still too expensive, even though they have fallen by around 15% in recent months.